railwayapp/docs/src/pages/reference/plans.md

 ## Execution Time Limit

-**Only applies to the Starter Plan.
+**Only applies to the Trial Plan.
 Paid plans on Railway are exempt from this limit.**

 Execution hours are how we measure how long an account has at least one deploy.